 6. Take a Dalmatian Island Hopping Tour

-Island hopping is a must do activity in Split.
+One of the best things to do in Split is go island hopping.
 The coastal town makes a great jumping off point to sail the Adriatic Sea.

 You have many tour options/permutations from half day, to full day, to a super extended day.
 You can choose to visit Hvar only, Hvar and the Blue Cave, or take a grand 5 island tour.

 We opted for the later and it was a lengthy 12 hour affair, when all was said and done.
 But it was a beautiful way to spend the day.
 Bring your swimsuit.
 There will be multiple chances to take a dip.